It’s a matter of the organic

 Building a healthier tomorrow starts today and that seems to be the unofficial guiding motto behind organic farming.
 With growing awareness about health and organic farming’s contribution to it, needless to say, organic produce has made its way to consumers’ hearts and dining tables.

 Organic produce falls under what most consumers would refer to as ethical consumption.
 Organic food is produced using more environment-friendly, animal-friendly methods thereby making it an all-rounder in the world of cultivation.
-What makes organic produce even more appealing to the consumers is that organic fruits and vegetables need to pass a series of regulations before being accredited as organic.
+What makes organic produce even more appealing to the consumers is that organic fruits and organic vegetables need to pass a series of regulations before being accredited as organic.
 This includes no genetically modified crops or ingredients, non-usage of pesticides and artificial chemical fertilizers.

 Organic farming happens to be extremely beneficial for wildlife as the reduced usage of chemicals in turn has significantly reduced indirect consumption of it by animals.

 The benefits of organic farming to maintaining a proper climate and prevent it from deteriorating further are worth the applaud.
 Organic farming methods are less dependable on non-renewable, fossils fuel based fertilisers and pesticides.
 Moreover,organic farming also helps store a large amount of carbon in the soil.
 Apart from carbon a lot of other nutrients are restored to the soil through organic farming.

 Organically grown fruits and vegetables also help combat serious soil and land-related issues like soil erosion.

 In fact, a study conducted by Organic Trade Association has suggested that if in USA alone all the farmers switch to organic farming, then it will eliminate around 500 million pesticides entering the environment annually.
 If this is the environmental contribution from a country like US whose population is less than that of India, then not much is left to imagination if such organic practices are adopted by farmers in India as well.